The need for an interior painter is common for most homeowners.

 If you are not able to move it yourself, don’t take it for granted that they will; ask if there will be an extra charge for that.

 There are also other smaller things, such as painting the crown molding, the baseboards, walls, and ceilings that are taller than the average 8 feet.

 These can easily add up to become extra costs; you must be clear about what constitutes extra charges and agree to the same.

 Ask for their past clients and call them to know about their experience with the paint company, the time they took to complete the task, and more.

 Find out if they have faced any problems with the painter.

-You may also ask for references for a few jobs they have done in the past 5 years to know how they are holding up.
+You may also ask for references for a few jobs they have done in the past five years to know how they are holding up.

 Before you finalize a painter, look out for their rating online.

-All you need to do is enter the name of the company along with words like ‘scam’ or ‘rip off’ and you will get the right results.
+All you need to do is enter the company’s name along with words like ‘scam’ or ‘rip off and get the right results.